 To place an order, your customers will add 1 box option to their cart, along with the maximum number of box items.
 They will be charged for the box itself, but the box contents will not be chargeable as they are free.

 A few tips

 - The price for most of the box contents will be set to zero, since people have already paid for their box.
 However, you can increase the revenue from each box by listing some extra box items which aren’t included in the basic cost.
-Add a price for these extras.
+Add a price for the chargeable variations.
 If people add them to the box, then the extra cost will be added to the order.
-A nice way to increase your revenue from the ‘build a box’ scheme!
+It’s a nice way to increase your revenue from the ‘build a box’ scheme!